Krubera Cave: Naming

-Soviet speleologists who explored the cave in the 1960s named it for Russian geographer Alexander Kruber.
-The alternate name "Voronya Cave", "Crows' Cave" in Russian, was a name given to the cave by Kyiv speleologists during the 1980s, for the crows nesting in the entrance pit.
+Georgian speleologists from the so-called "Kipiani group" who discovered the cave in 1963 named it for Russian geographer Alexander Kruber and explored it to -57 m.
+In the 1980s the cave was rediscovered by another group and called "Siberian cave".
+It was rediscovered again by Ukrainian speleologists and called Voronya (Crows' cave) after the crows nesting in the entrance pit.
+Only a later exchange of information between the caving clubs revealed that they explored the same cave.

 Location and background

-The Arabika Massif, the home of Krubera (Voronya) Cave, is one of the largest high-mountain limestone karst massifs in the Western Caucasus.
+The Arabika Massif, the home of Kruber's (Voronya) Cave, is one of the largest high-mountain limestone karst massifs in the Western Caucasus.
 It is composed of Lower Cretaceous and Upper Jurassic limestones that dip continuously southwest to the Black Sea and plunge below the modern sea level.